 Do I have to take the courses in order?

-Students begin the certificate program by enrolling in SOC/HDFS 020: Aging – Change and Adaptation.
+Students begin the certificate program by enrolling in SOC/HDF 020: Aging – Change and Adaptation.
 An example course sequence would be:

 Students Taking Two Courses Per Year:

 Year 1: (1) HDF/SOC 020 Fall; (2) HLTH 100 or HDF 221